forestgrape/coronavirus/2_biological/omicron.md

 #### Kumar
 Kumar S, Thambiraja TS, Karuppanan K, Subramaniam G. Omicron and Delta Variant of SARS‐CoV‐2: A Comparative Computational Study of Spike Protein.
 Journal of Medical Virology.
 2021 Jan 1.

 > Analysis of molecular properties by several computational tools.
-Docking energies using HEX tool predict -540 for Omicron, -530 for delta and -500 for wild type.
+Docking energies using HEX tool predict -540 for Omicron, -530 for delta and -500 for wild type => Omicron better binding.
 More alpha helices for delta (23.5%) compared to 22% for delta.

 #### Sadek